 Arrival: Delivery of Tension Fabric Structure Materials

 Once we’ve worked with you to finalize your fabric structure configuration, we’ll gather the component parts.
 The frame will be loaded on a tractor trailer for delivery straight to the installation site.
-Since the frame is made from lightweight aluminum, it’s easier to transport and costs less to ship than heavier steel.
+Since the frame is made from lightweight aluminum, it’s easier to transport and costs less to ship than steel.
 Once the truck gets to your location, the crew will unload everything using a forklift.
-Then, they will take a quick inventory to confirm that it’s all ready for the install.
+They will then take a quick inventory to confirm that it’s all ready for the install.

 Ground Game: Perimeter and Base Plate Layout

 Once all the base plates are in their exact positions, the crew anchors down all the side base plates using four stakes each.
 Depending on the site characteristics, they may need to do a pull test first to confirm the plates will hold fast, especially in high winds.
 There are a number of different anchoring options.
-The best anchoring solution for your site will be determined ahead of time, based on terrain, slope, weather conditions, and other factors.
-Typically the type of anchoring is based on ground conditions or requirements from the client such as not being able to penetrate the ground.
+The best anchoring solution for your coverall building will be determined ahead of time, based on terrain, slope, weather conditions, and other factors.
+Typically the type of anchoring is based on ground conditions or requirements from the client such as not penetrating the ground.

 Frame-up: Building the Frame

 This is followed by adding any extension beams if needed to match your configuration, plus the peak slice at the apex of the structure.
 Working in this manner, they add a matching extension beam, rafter, and curve on the other side of the peak.
-Then, that side gets attached to the other side base plate raising pin.
+That side gets attached to the opposite side base plate raising pin.
 The crew repeats the arch creation process for each pair of base plates in the build.
 Next, the purlins, or supporting beams of the arch, are bolted to the rafter and extension, with the exception of the two near the bottom of each curve.
-Then, they add eyebolts, cables, guy ropes, ratchet straps, and anchor stakes as needed for the next steps.
+They then add eyebolts, cables, guy ropes, ratchet straps, and anchor stakes as needed for the next steps.

 Skyward: Raising the Arches